$19.95 – $35.95

-This Grafted Kerr crabapple was introduced in 1952, a cross between the Dolgo and Harlson crab apples.
-This tree produces heavy crops of apples, making it one of the best crabapple trees for deer.
-Kerr crabapple is 1 ½’’ to 2’’ in size with a slightly tart but sweet taste that’s good for fresh eating.
-It is very cold hardy down to Zone 3 with excellent disease resistance to common apple tree diseases.
-In a no spray situation I’m seeing excellent resistance to cedar apple rust, good resistance to apple scab, powdery mildew and fireblight.
-This tree will begin dropping in October and continue to drop all fall with a few persisting on the tree through into winter.
-Kerr is one of the best crabapple tree options for deer that is sold commercially today.
+Kerr is a grafted crab introduced in 1952, a cross between the Dolgo and Harlson crab apples.
+This tree produces heavy crops of apples annually, making it one of the best crabapple trees for deer.
+Kerr crabapple is around 2″ in size with a slightly tart but sweet taste that’s good for fresh eating or cider and, more importantly, for me feeding deer—Hardy down to Zone 3, with excellent disease resistance to common apple tree diseases.
+In a no-spray situation, I see excellent resistance to cedar apple rust, good resistance to apple scab, powdery mildew, and fireblight.
+This tree will begin dropping in October and continue to drop all fall, with a few persisting on the tree into winter.
+Kerr is one of the best crabapple tree options for deer sold commercially today.
+It starts dropping for me in central Pennsylvania in late October and continues well into December.
+The fruit keeps its integrity very good for me here; I wouldn’t be without this tree.
+It is clean, hugely productive, and falling at the perfect time, as seen in the pictures.
 This tree will reach a mature height of 20’+.
 Plant Hardiness Zones 3-8.

 Only available in 2-yr trees.